nkozawa/ts2mp4/README.md

 4. Click "Start, no overwrite" or "Star, overwrite all" to start process.

 ## INI file
-"ts2mp4.ini" file will be created on your home folder when start process.
+"ts2mp4.ini" file will be created on your home folder when start conversion process.